timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2021-04-20
+# Objectives for Today 2021-04-21

-- Random todos for the tracker and other things.
+- Attempting to get Telemetry Buddy recording data for a full race session.
-- Jumping into Telemetry Buddy.
+- Maybe attempt to save this data in json document within a sqlite file, or perhaps an actual table?

 **Purpose**